 Like many other European countries, you can expect to find excellent coffee, pizza restaurants, clubs and inns.
 The area is a wonderful fishing spot with delicious trout, vegetables and salads on offer at the lakeside terraced restaurants.
 They are open from May- September.

 A Finnish delicacy is the local freshwater fish Vedance or “muikku”, it costs around €16.90.
 Try it when you visit.
 These small rye flour breaded fish are fried till they are crispy in butter and served on top of mashed potato.

-You also find a number of hotels, cabins, guest houses and Airbnb’s close by in Iisalmi.
-For the best accommodation deals make sure you head to the map below.
+You also find a number of hotels, cabins, guest houses and apartments close by in Iisalmi.

 As it is a small town, you can walk between venues, or you can rent a car, there are no parking fees in the town.
 There is a bus service into town from Iisalmi.
 As there are many “beer themed” events, this may be the easiest and safest form of transportation.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Wife Carrying World Championship 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Wife Carrying World Championship 2024 using the map below!